xjonwang/golf-satellite-image-processor/README.md

 ### Key Requirements
 * Lies should be correctly identified.
 The full list of lies is: tee box, fairway, rough, super rough/fescue, trees, water, bunker, and green.
 * Boundaries should be correct to 4 yards (e.g. the learned boundary between fariway and rough can be 4 yards right of where it actually is).
 For reference, a typical fairway is 40 yards wide.
 * Boundaries should look smooth, rounded, and realistic (i.e. no jagged protrusions).
 * The final rendering should be standardized and aesthetically pleasing (e.g. making all fairways a lime green to mask dead/brown spots on fairways).
+They should look roughly like the examples shown here: https://golfbert.com/api.
 * Distance calculations should be accurate to a yard (e.g. if you click on a point in the fairway, the distance calculated from the tee box can be long/short by 1 yard).